cudpp/cudpp/README.md

 We have also provided a code walkthrough of the [simpleCUDPP](@ref example_simpleCUDPP) example.

-Getting Help and Reporting Problems         {#getting-help}
+Getting Help and Reporting Problems
 ===================================

 To get help using CUDPP, please use the [CUDPP Google Group](http://groups.google.com/group/cudpp?hl=en).